 On 10th February 1940, after the fall of Poland, my entire family were forcibly removed from our home in a military settlement near Rowno, by the Russians, and deported to Siberia.
 This included my father Mieczyslaw (b 1894), my mother Maria (b 1900), myself (Ludomir b 1925), my brother Waldemar (b 1927), my brother Stefan (b 1935), and my sister Helena (b 1937).

 After 19 months of hard labour, starvation, and disease, we were released under the so-called ‘amnesty’ and allowed to leave the Monastyriok work camp in the Kotlas area of Archangelsk.
 We set off for the south of the USSR, with the objective of joining the Polish Army that was being formed there.
 After a 12 week journey (on trains, barges, and on foot) through Siberia, the Ural Mountains and Uzbekistan, we were put to work in the cotton fields of Uzbekistan.

-In February 1942, I joined the Polish Army being mobilized again.
-In September 1942, we were evacuated to Persia (Iran) and next we were moved to Khanaquin in Iraq.
-In April 1943, we were transferred to the Polish Army in Scotland (under General Maczek) through South Africa, arriving in Scotland in the UK in September 1943.
+In February 1942, I joined the Polish Army that was being formed in the USSR, and undertook military training with them, while my brother Waldemar joined the Polish Cadets.
+In September 1942, we were evacuated to Pahlevi in Persia (Iran), and next we were moved to Khanaquin in Iraq.
+In April 1943, I was transferred to the Polish Army in Scotland, sailing around South Africa and arriving in Scotland in September 1943.
 Here I joined the 1st Polish Armoured Division, Signal Unit.
-I trained as a telegraphist in Catterick Camp, returning to Galashiels.
-On 31st July 1944, I landed in Normandy. .
+I trained as a telegraphist at the Catterick Camp, then returned to Galashiels.
+On 31 July 1944, I landed in Normandy.

 In November 1961, I moved to Dunstable and was employed by the Empire Rubber Company.
-After 34 years, I retired in 1990.
+After 34 years in their employ, I retired in 1990.